software-mansion/starknet.py/docs/migration_guide.rst

 1. Passing a dict to ``BaseSigner.sign_message`` as parameter has been deprecated in favor of :class:`TypedData <starknet_py.utils.typed_data.TypedData>` dataclass.
 2. Argument ``client`` of ``Contract`.__init__` and ``Contract.from_address`` has been deprecated and replaced with ``provider``.
-3. StarkNet <> Ethereum Messaging module has been deprecated.
+3. Starknet <> Ethereum Messaging module has been deprecated.
 4. ``PreparedFunctionCall.arguments`` has been deprecated to simplify the upcoming ``serialization`` module.